Swimming Safely and Advice to Prevent Drowning

 - Never dive or jump into unfamiliar or shallow water.
 Check for submerged objects and make sure the water is at least 3-4 metres deep.

-- Ask in the area about where people usually swim and whether it is safe.
+- Ask about the area where people usually swim and whether it is safe.

 - Consider both safe entry and exit points when swimming in a river, dam or lake.